Innovation in Private and Public Sector Services

 As a result, it is becoming increasingly important for research and policy to understand the intrinsic characteristics of services innovation at different spatial scales.
 This applies as well to the public sector, which in most European countries faces vast challenges because globalization, unemployment and demographic change.
 These trends create a mismatch between the potential for growth in tax incomes, and the growing demand for health and care services that follow in the wake of aging populations.
 Moreover, the demands put on public research and education policy, and on industrial policy more generally, by grand societal challenges are perhaps unprecedented.
 This translates into a need for public sector innovation, i.e. into a need to stimulate beneficial change in policies, institutions and the services they provide.

-Participation in the course is free for PhD-students enrolled in Norwegian Research School in Innovation (NORSI), but participants have to cover their own travel and subsistence expenses.
+Participation in the course is free for PhD-students enrolled in Norwegian Research School in Innovation (NORSI), but participants have to cover their own travel and accomodation expenses.

 Literature and detailed programme